 - Flammable solids - such as matches and articles which are easily ignited; substances liable to spontaneous combustion; substances which on contact with water emit flammable gases, lighter fuel.

 - oxidising substances such as bleaching powder and peroxides

 Perfumes, hairsprays and any alcohol-containing medicines necessary during the journey which is no more than 0.5 litre or 0.5 kgs per items may be carried on board the flight.

 Specific requirements exist for the carriage of camping stoves/fuel containers, firearms and any devices with petrol engines.
 Carriage of these items will require passengers to prepare the items or arrange documentation in advance of the travel date.
 It should be noted that most devices with petrol engines cannot be carried as checked or cabin baggage and must be consigned as cargo.
 If you are unsure whether you can take something on the aircraft, please check with Air

 Firearms and Ammunition declared at check-in, may, with the approval of Air Vanuatu, be accepted under specific conditions.

-Once accepted for travel, Firearms and ammunition may be carried together in the customer's checked baggage, provided they are separated within that case or in separate case.
+Once accepted for travel, Firearms and ammunition may be carried together in the customer's checked baggage, provided they are separated within that case or in a separate case.

 Passengers carrying hypodermic needles will need to declare them at the screening point.
 Where possible documentation should be produced.
 Any medication should have a professionally printed label identifying the medication or a manufacturer's name or pharmaceutical label affixed.
 It is also advisable to have a doctors letter stating the necessity of using such medication.